-If you have been the victim of a violent crime, you may be entitled to compensation via the Criminal Injuries Compensation Scheme.
+If you have been the victim of a violent crime, you may be entitled to compensation via the Criminal Injuries Compensation Scheme (CICA).
 This is a government funded scheme designed to compensate blameless victims of violent crime in Great Britain.
-The Criminal Injuries Compensation Authority (CICA) administer the Scheme and decide all claims.
+The CICA administer the scheme and decide all claims.

-The rules of the Scheme and the value of the payments awarded are set by Parliament and are calculated by reference to a tariff of injuries, the size of the award varying to reflect the seriousness of the injury/assault suffered.
+The rules of the scheme and the value of the payments awarded are set by parliament and calculated by reference to a tariff of injuries, the size of the award, varying to reflect the seriousness of the injury/assault suffered.

-Claims administered under the Scheme can be quite complex and Jordans have a team of expert lawyers who can explain the legal technicalities of the Scheme and maximise the award that you may be entitled to.
+Claims administered under the scheme can be quite complex.
+Jordans have a team of expert lawyers who can explain the legal technicalities of the scheme and maximise the award that you may be entitled to.

-- any other act or omission of a violent nature which causes physical injury to a person;
+- An act or omission of a violent nature that causes physical injury to a person

-- a threat against a person, causing fear of immediate violence in circumstances which would cause a person of reasonable firmness to be put in such fear;
+- A threat against a person, causing fear of immediate violence in circumstances that would cause a person of reasonable firmness to be put in such fear

-- a sexual assault to which a person did not in fact consent; or
+- Sexual assault to which a person did not in fact consent

-The Scheme is described as “a fund of last resort” and therefore, if there are other means of obtaining compensation, these should be explored in the first instance.
-For example, if you were subjected to physical assaults whilst at a residential school or detention centre, it may be more appropriate to pursue a claim directly against those responsible for the school or the centre.
+CICA is described as ‘a fund of last resort’ and therefore, if there are other means of obtaining compensation, these should be explored in the first instance.
+For example, if you were subjected to physical assaults or school sex abuse while at a residential school or detention centre, it may be more appropriate to pursue sex abuse claims directly against those responsible for the school or the centre.

-Our team will be able to advise you on the route which is most suitable for your claim.
-Jordans have experience in dealing with a wide range of cases via the Criminal Injuries Compensation Scheme and we have a dedicated department which specialise in sexual abuse cases.
+Our team will be able to advise you on the route that is most suitable for your claim.
+Jordans have experience dealing with a wide range of abuse cases via the Criminal Injuries Compensation Scheme and we have a dedicated department that specialise in sexual abuse cases.

-In addition to being a victim of a crime of violence, there are a number of other eligibility criteria which must be met, to enable an application to succeed.
+In addition to being a victim of violent crime, there are a number of other eligibility criteria that must be met to enable an application to succeed.
 If your application does not meet these criteria, your claim could be rejected.

-Jordans have experience in overturning a significant number of rejections and our specialist team regularly attend Tribunal hearings on behalf of our clients to content the decisions made by the CICA.
-Some examples of the decisions we have been overturned are shown below:
+Jordans have experience in overturning a significant number of rejections.
+Our specialist team regularly attend tribunal hearings on behalf of our clients, to contest the decisions made by the CICA.
+Some examples of the decisions we have overturned include: